25 - 1 - Great Films

 Screenplay: Frank Nugent / John Ford

 This labor of love filmed on location in Ireland and directed by the great John Ford takes place in his native Ireland in the 1920s.
 Sean Thornton (John Wayne) returns to his birthplace, Innisfree, leaving America with a hidden secret from his past, only to fall instantly in love for Mary Kate Danaher (Maureen O’Hara).
 When he first meets her, she’s tending sheep for her rich brute of a brother, Will Danaher (Victor McLaglen).
 What follows are wonderful scenes of tenderness, comedy, and great dialogue.
 Sparks fly after matchmaker Flynn (Barry Fitsgerald) gets involved when the Irish customary rules of decorum, dowry and chaperone are seriously called into question.
 It all leads up to…well, see it and enjoy the experience.
-Winston Hoch’s gorgeous award-winning photography and Victor Young’s great Irish melodies, make this romantic comedy a feast for the eyes and ears!
-A treat!
+John Ford’s direction and Winston Hoch’s gorgeous award-winning photography, with Victor Young’s great Irish melodies, make this romantic comedy a feast for the eyes and ears!
+A Wonderful Treat!

 12. HOW GREEN WAS MY VALLEY (1941) U.S.